 We have applied to register our primary trademarks in our primary market, the United States.
 Although the applications have been approved by the Trademark Office, and were unopposed when they were published for opposition, they have not issued to registration, and will not be registered until we use them on products in at least clinical trials, and file the required statements of use with the Trademark Office.
 We have not applied to register our trademarks in any foreign country and do not know if they are available for use or registration outside of the United States.
-In sum, we have not registered any of our trademarks or trade names in any of our geographic markets, and failure to secure those registrations could adversely affect our business.
-Our unregistered trademarks and trade names may be challenged, infringed, circumvented or declared generic or determined to be infringing on other marks.
+In sum, we have not registered any of our geographic markets, and failure to secure those registrations could adversely affect our business.
+Our unregistered trademarks or trade names may be challenged, infringed, circumvented or declared generic or determined to be infringing on other marks.
 Indeed, since we have made no use of our trademarks or trade names in any clinical trials or commercially, it is unclear what enforceable rights, if any, we presently own in these marks or names, even in the United States.
 We may not be able to protect our rights to these trademarks and trade names, which we need to build name recognition among potential partners or customers in our markets of interest.
 At times, competitors or other third parties may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
-In addition, there could be potential trade name or trademark infringement claims brought by owners of other trademarks which are prior to our trademarks or trade names, and which are confusingly similar to our marks or names.
-Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.
-Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names,
+In addition, there could be potential trade name or trademarks or names.
+Over the long term, if we are unable to establish name recognition based on our trademarks and trade names.
+Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, only the long term, if we are unable to establish name recognition based on our trademarks and trade names, end which are confusingly similar to our marks or names.
+Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may no